Daniel Suárez Makes Stunning Claims About Trackhouse Racing Situation Days After NASCAR Divorce

 However, Suárez added, “There just wasn’t love anymore… There have been several situations in the last eight months, 10 months, that I haven’t felt like I used to for different situations.”

-He didn’t mince words when describing the breakdown.
+He didn’t mince words in describing the breakdown.
 “Sometimes when you don’t have that feel, there is no chemistry anymore.
 It’s like being in a relationship and living together because you bought a house together.
 It just didn’t feel good anymore, and this is both ways.
 I’m pretty sure it was both ways.
 It was just a matter of time.”

 When asked about the comparison to his teammate, Suárez gave credit where it was due, saying, “Ross (Chastain) is a very good driver.
 I give him credit for that.”